SamanthaSmith04/Points-Testing/README.md

 Args for both launch files:
 inputFile - the input file name.
-The path will be points_data/[fileName] outPut - the output file name.
+The path will be points_data/[fileName]

+outputFile - the output file name.
 The path will be points_data/[fileName]

 To run the MatPlotLib calculations run <code>roslaunch points_terminal.launch</code> (located in the launch folder)